All Episodes

 Well, think about it, man.

-I mean, there are a lot of other jobs you can make that kind of money for that are much less difficult and and stressful.
+I mean, there are a lot of other jobs you can make that kind of money for that are much less difficult and stressful.

-So, in order to make it worth it, I think these people just do all this shitty stuff, like you know, use insider information to make stock bets.
+So in order to make it worth it, I think these people just do all this shitty stuff, like, you know, use insider information to make stock bets.

-And that's like that's the only reason it's worth it, is because like no one would ever do that job just for 175 grand and a good conscience.
+And that's like, that's the only reason it's worth it is because like no one would ever do that job just for 175 grand and a good conscience.

-Well, yeah, no, absolutely.
+Well, no, absolutely.

 I mean, the fact of actually the matter of even doing any work, none of them do any work, man.